euwbah/musescore-xen-tuner/README.md

 > [!TIP]
 > When using this feature, it is recommended to **map the default `Ctrl+F` shortcut to "Add fingering"** instead of "Find / Go to".

 Select a note, hit `Ctrl+F`, then enter the [text representation](#advanced-declaring-text-representations-of-accidentals) of the accidental(s) you need on that note.
-You can press space or shift+space to apply fingerings on next/previous notes.
+Press space or shift+space to add/modify fingerings to next/previous notes respectively.

-Once fingerings are entered, hit `Alt+R` and the accidentals will render themselves.
+Once fingerings are entered, hit `Alt+R` (while selecting nothing or selecting the modified notes) and the accidentals will render & format themselves.

 #### Manually adding accidentals

-The most primitive method: dragging SMuFL symbols in from the Master Palette, then hitting `Alt`+`R`.
+The most primitive method: dragging SMuFL symbols in from the **Master Palette** (shortcut `Z`), then hitting `Alt`+`R`.

 > [!CAUTION]
 > The plugin **does not recognize the standard accidentals** that MuseScore normally uses from the **Accidentals** palette.
 You must use SMuFL symbols from the 'Symbols' category in the **Master Palette** (shortcut: `Z`).

 ### 6. Change reference pitch

-You can change the reference pitch of a score by adding a System Text or Staff Text element with the text `<midi note name>: <frequency>`.
+Change the reference pitch of a score by adding a System Text or Staff Text element with the text `<midi note name>: <frequency>`.

 🟡 **For example**, the text `A4: 440` will set the written note A4 to sound at 440hz.